kikiyang/AIVPoultryChina/README.md

 # AIVPoultryChina
-Scripts and data of _Live poultry trade shapes community-structured transmission of avian influenza in China_
+Scripts and data of _Assessing the role of live poultry trade in community-structured transmission of avian influenza in China_